gilamran/tsc-watch/README.md

 - `--noClear` - In watch mode the `tsc` compiler clears the screen before reporting, using this option will prevent that.
 - `--compiler PATH` - The `PATH` will be used instead of typescript compiler.
 Defaults typescript/bin/tsc.

+Notes:
-All above `COMMAND`s will be killed on process exit
+* That all the above `COMMAND`s will be killed on process exit.
+* A `COMMAND` is a single command and not multi command like `script1.sh && script2.sh`

 ## Install